asaikali/remote-mcp-protocol/docker/postgres/README.md

 **Additional Database: `test`** - Created by `init.sql` script as an example of adding extra databases.

+**System Database: `postgres`** - Always created by PostgreSQL as a default system database.
+Safe to ignore.

 ## How It Works

 PostgreSQL container initialization: